mcellteam/libMCellPP/api_prototype/README.md

-# List of Test Cases for the API
+# List of Example Usage Cases for the API

 1. Unbounded diffusion
 2. "1D diffusion" in a thin tube